 TNF-PEG 20 is tumor necrosis factor alpha (TNF) conjugated with polyethylene glycol having an average molecular weight of 20 kilodaltons (PEG 20).
-As an early development stage biotherapeutic project, Polaris is developing a PEGylated version of the tumor necrotizing cytokine TNF for use as an anticancer agent.
+As an early development stage biotherapeutic project, Polaris is developing a PEGylated version of the TNF for use as an anticancer agent.
 The PEGylation of this protein results in a potent anticancer therapeutic with unique pharmacokinetic properties.

 TNF was first discovered by Dr. Lloyd Old in 1975 as an anticancer agent isolated from blood.
 Later work resulted in the isolation and characterization of this potent cytotoxic protein.